Preserving Life Stories of the ElderlyJuly 16, 2019

 Before the recording, ask the person telling the story to think about some experiences of the past they can share.
 Be sure to also come with some questions of your own that will keep the story going.
 Sometimes people can forget details and it will stop the flow of the story.
 And remember to be patient and attentive.

-The Benefits of StoryTelling for the Elderly
+The Benefits of Stories and Storytelling for the Elderly

 Story telling allows anyone of any age to reminisce about a past experience.
 For elderly adults, this can provide them with an opportunity to talk about past positive experiences.
 And, it can also allow them to reminisce on times that may not have been so positive.
 Hence, the benefit of this is the ability to both purge negative experiences and remind them of their positives ones.